 More and more Los Angelenos are using ridesharing companies like Uber and Lyft to get where they need to go.
 But what happens when you’re a passenger in a ridesharing vehicle involved in an accident?
 What if you’re a passenger in another vehicle involved in an accident with an Uber car?
 Who takes care of your medical bills?
 Who do you file a claim against?

 Potential defendants in such a suit include both the Uber or Lyft driver and the ridesharing company itself as well as any third-party driver if he/she caused the accident to begin with.
-Whether to sue the driver or the company, however, depends largely on the specific scenario—which also affects how many insurance money is available to pay out claims.
+Whether to sue the driver or the company, however, depends largely on the specific scenario—which also affects how much insurance money is available to pay out claims.
 The insurance model used for ridesharing services is complicated to say the least.

 Who you can sue depends for the most part on the status of the driver at the time of the accident and whether or not you were actually in the Uber car or in another vehicle or even walking down the street as a pedestrian.
 Let’s look at Uber’s model in particular.
-There are three separate amount of coverage available for accidents, but each is determined by whether or not the driver was off the clock, on the clock, or carrying a passenger.
+There are three separate amounts of coverage available for accidents, but each is determined by whether or not the driver was off the clock, on the clock, or carrying a passenger.

 - Off-the-clock Uber driver.
 Accidents that happen when the Uber driver is off the clock and unavailable to accept riders will strictly fall under the driver’s personal policy.